Make music to take their breath away

 Personalized Woodwind instruction

 The woodwind program at UNCSA is a highly focused training environment for the aspiring performer with a specially designed education tailored to the student’s needs and professional goals.
-Its full-time resident faculty includes internationally recognized artist-teachers Tadeu Coelho, flute; Oskar Espina-Ruiz, clarinet; Robin Driscoll, oboe; Saxton Rose, bassoon; and Taimur Sullivan, saxophone.
+Its full-time resident faculty includes internationally recognized artist-teachers Tadeu Coelho, flute; Oskar Espina-Ruiz, clarinet; Merideth Hite, oboe; Saxton Rose, bassoon; and Taimur Sullivan, saxophone.

 The intimate conservatory setting, frequent contact with the distinguished artist-faculty and small studios create a mentoring environment, and ensure students receive careful, personalized attention.
 Students meet with the primary studio teacher for private lessons, master classes, career development seminars, chamber ensembles, and larger ensemble sectional coaching.

 Preparation for artistic and career success